yunruse/battery/README.md

 # Usage example

-Obtain with `pip install battery-yunruse` and use like;
+Obtain with `pip install battery` and use like:

 ```py
 import battery